 Abstract.
 This case study outlines a continuing curriculum project, from 2009 to the present, now exploring “Scratch 3” to support the sequencing skills of young adults with learning difficulties (LLDD), at Lambeth College, south London.
 Student support files, in “Scratch 3” block coding, and in “Sibelius” music software, were created by a secondary school pupil, aged 12, and developed for use by the students at the Further Education College, as part of an on-going educational collaboration.
 While it has proved to be the most problematic and frustrating teaching and learning project of the series to date, nonetheless it has had very positive student outcomes.

 Note: The above paper will be published by Springer later in 2019 (IFIP Advances in Information and Communication Technology), and so cannot be presented in full here.
-A link to the book will be provided later.
+Book details can be found by clicking here.

 But for some idea of the beautiful island of Zanzibar: